andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 1 (William Hartnell)</sub>

-If you’re willing to endure a few reconstructed episodes, this is a good, dark serial where our heroes have to stay alive in the French Revolution.
+If you're willing to endure a few reconstructed episodes, this is a good, dark serial where our heroes have to stay alive in the French Revolution.
 The Doctor ponces about in a plumed hat, which is worth the price of admission.
 It inspired this tweet, which I'm proud of.

 Story 8; 6 episodes - The Reign of Terror